Relationship

 Steps to use Relationship

 1. It is important to create the relations in the recipe to invoke this feature on the tool.
-In the recipe section, user will .
+In the recipe section, user will create the relation.

 2. The tool is launched and the expert will create the two objects which are in a relationship.
 Upon creating the second object, the Relationship tab is enabled.